microsoft/o365-moodle/local/office365/README.md

   * filter_oembed

-This is part of the suite of Office365 plugins for Moodle.
+This is part of the suite of Office 365 plugins for Moodle.

 This repository is updated with stable releases.
 To follow active development, see: https://github.com/MSOpenTech/o365-moodle